Revolutionary War Re-enactment

 In the morning, activities will get underway at the Recreation Park with presentation of the colors, an artillery demonstration, an 18th century fashion show, a tactical performance by the re-enactors, and entertainment by the River Valley Fife & Drum Corp.

-The event on Sunday will take place primarily in the village of Vicksburg’s Recreation Park’s 80 acres which borders Sunset Lake in the village.
+The event on Sunday will take place primarily on the grounds of Prudential Nursery directly across from the Historic Village, which borders Sunset Lake in the village.
 It has wide open fields and a tree lined beach area on Sunset Lake where the re-enactors can pursue the enemy as they hide in the woods or come out into the open fields.
 The regiments and the camp followers will pitch their tents and sleep on straw mattresses (for the most part).
 They enjoy having the public come and watch, visit, and learn much more about the American Revolution.

 There will be performances by the music groups in the morning and afternoon.
 A fashion show is planned along with two artillery demonstrations.
 The highlight for the re-enactors will be a Seneca Run in the woods behind the camps.
-This will be open to the public to watch the skirmishing from bleacher seats provided by the school district.
+This will be open to the public to watch the skirmishing.